Colorado’s Deepest Snowpack

-Buffalo Pass, located just north of the Steamboat Ski Area across Fish Creek Canyon, and is where Steamboat Powdercats has been operating our snowcat skiing tours since 1983.
-Our special use permit, issued from the Routt National Forest allows us an exclusive guiding opportunity to access this remarkable powder factory.
-View satellite image here.
+Buffalo Pass, located just north of the Steamboat Ski Area across Fish Creek Canyon, is where Steamboat Powdercats has been operating our snowcat skiing tours since 1983.
+Our special use permit, issued from the Medicine Bow-Routt National Forest allows us an exclusive guiding opportunity to take you into this remarkable powder factory.

 In May of 2011, Buffalo Pass snow levels officially topped a Colorado record for snow accumulation.
 That’s right, the Tower Site, which measures remote snowpack levels for the Natural Resources Conservation Service, hit a level never recorded in the history of record keeping here in Colorado.
 Read more about this historical snow amount here in the article from the Steamboat Pilot & Today and the Denver Post.